This post may contain affiliate links. Please refer to our disclosure policy.

 Book suggestions.

-Look Inside Wild Weather by Emily Bone.
+Firstly, the book Look Inside Wild Weather by Emily Bone is full of interesting facts for kids.

 Online resources.

 There are a few videos specifically for teaching natural disasters for kids.
-A few favorites are the following Natural Disasters for Kids by Smile and Learn and Natural Disasters Compilation by Peekaboo Kidz.
-As well as Top 10 Natural Disasters for Kids by Learn Bright.
+A few favorites are the following:

 Natural disasters for kids charades game.

 Depending on the age of your child, you can allow them to come up with their own movements and actions for the natural disasters.
-If you are working with a 3-5 year old however, I suggest using the following motions as a guide.
-Work through each natural disaster individually and imitate the motion together.
+If you are working with a 3-5 year old I suggest using the following motions as a guide.
+Work through each natural disaster individually and then imitate the motion together.

 - Volcanic eruption -coming from a squat position jump up with your arms fanning out.